A List of Gay and Lesbian Celebrities and Their Relationships

 It might be hard to imagine why it is such a big deal to go public about one's sexuality.
 Especially for celebrities, their coming out can ruin their reputation.
 On the other hand, they may not want to continue living in a closet, keeping their sexuality a secret.
 This would be an enormous burden to them.
 Gay or lesbian, I think we should embrace their talent!

 Born Reginald Kenneth Dwight in 1947, Elton John is one of the most successful and bestselling artists of all time.
 His songs "Candle in the Wind" and "Crocodile Rock", among others, have become virtual classics in the history of popular music.
 In a 1976 Rolling Stone interview, he talked about bisexuality.
 Later he married Renate Blauel in 1984 and when he divorced her four years later, he told Rolling Stone he was "comfortable" being gay.
-He met his Canadian boyfriend, David Furnish in 1993 and in December 2005, after being together for twelve years. they entered a civil partnership in the U.K. This gives same-sex couples rights and responsibilities comparable to civil marriage.
-On December 25, 2010, John and Furnish's son, Zachary was born via a surrogate.
+He met his Canadian boyfriend, David Furnish in 1993 and in 2014, they were married.
+They have two sons, Zachary and Elijah, both born to a surrogate mother.

 2. Ellen DeGeneres